The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Trains from Manchester to Stoke-on-Trent cover the 33 miles (53 km) long journey taking on average 52 min with our travel partners like Northern Rail, Avanti West Coast or Cross Country.
-Normally, there are 50 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £5, you can find the cheapest train ticket for as low as £4.
+Trains from Manchester to Stoke-on-Trent cover the 33 miles (53 km) long route taking on average 38 min with our travel partners like Avanti West Coast, Cross Country or Northern Rail.
+Normally, there are 73 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as £5, but the average price of train tickets is £6.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Stoke-on-Trent.

 CrossCountry is a fast speed train company in the United Kingdom and for your next train between Manchester and Stoke-on-Trent you can choose between Standard Class and First Class tickets on Omio.